-According to “Project Know, Understanding Addiction”, it is estimated that nearly one out of every 13 Americans suffer from a problem with alcohol.
-And while we would love to believe that each one of these 1 in 13 individuals fully recognize the problem and are fully committed treating their condition, the truth is, while 1 in 13 may have an issue with alcohol, far fewer than 1 in 13 are going to be willing to “acknowledge” that they have an issue.
+According to “Project Know, Understanding Addiction,” it is estimated that nearly one out of every 13 Americans suffers from a problem with alcohol.
+And while we would love to believe that each one of these 1 in 13 individuals fully recognizes the problem and is fully committed to treating their condition, the truth is, far fewer than 1 in 13 are going to be willing to “acknowledge” that they have an issue.

 And this disconnect…